Patriarchs and Bishops Against the Persecution of the Ukrainian Orthodox Church

 His Holiness John X, Patriarch of Antioch and All the East

-“Your Beatitude Onophrius Metropolitan of Kyiv and All Ukraine,
+“Your Beatitude Onuphrius Metropolitan of Kiev and All Ukraine,

 Primate of the Ukrainian Orthodox Church,